ButchersBoy/DragablzSamplez/README.md

-Dragablz Meetz MahApps
+Dragablz Samplez
 =

-Demo applications to show [Dragablz](https://github.com/ButchersBoy/Dragablz) and [MahApps](https://github.com/MahApps/MahApps.Metro) being used together.
+Demo applications to show [Dragablz](https://github.com/ButchersBoy/Dragablz) usages and techniques, integration with [MahApps](https://github.com/MahApps/MahApps.Metro), and other stuff.

-There are three runnable projects in the solution so try them all:
+Runnable projects in solution:

+* MahApps integration:
   * DragablzWindowApp - } show same code running { - DragablzWindow
   * MahAppsWindowApp  - }                        { - MetroWindow
   * StylezApp          - showcases custom styles in Dragablz, specific designed for MahApps

 The code also illustrates a potential way you can use MVVM to populate your tabs.